viskor/HomeAssistantVK/README.md

 For Heating systeme, i have a NETATMO and he work with the "Window open, climate off" ( https://community.home-assistant.io/t/window-open-climate-off/257293 )

-But no notification was send so i adapt a script (of Home OIT) for use google assistant chromecast VK Reminder to close windows-speaker : https://github.com/viskor/HomeAssistantVK/blob/main/Reminder_to_close_window-googlespeak.yaml
+But no notification was send so i adapt a script (of Home OIT) for use google assistant chromecast:

+VK Reminder to close windows-speaker mono window sensor: https://github.com/viskor/HomeAssistantVK/blob/main/VK-Reminder_googlespeak-mono.yaml
+VK Reminder to close windows-speaker duo window sensor: https://github.com/viskor/HomeAssistantVK/blob/main/VK-Reminder_googlespeak-duo.yaml

 Next upgrade for blueprint:
 - VKMotionTime : Auto off light at time2 or time 1, Multiple sensor selection, selection of day of week
-- VKReminder : Create a repeat mode with 1 timer, multiple sensor selection
+- VKReminder : Create a repeat mode with 1 timer